Sxmpl3/DirFuzz/README.md

 Subdomain fuzzing to find additional subdomains related to a target domain

-Simple interface enabling quick and effective scanning.
+Simple interface enabling quick and effective scanning